RohitShaw340/doorStep/readme.md

-This is a e-commerce website.
+This is an e-commerce website.